Camelpox: Signs and symptoms

+Camels

 The incubation period of camelpox is between 3 and 15 days.
 The resulting infection can be classified as acute or generalized.
 Generalized infections are usually found in camels over the age of three, and are characterized by swollen lymph nodes, fever, and the development of skin lesions.
 The lesions begin as papules, but develop into pustules.
 These external symptoms usually begin on the head and neck, but eventually spread throughout the body, being especially concentrated on the limbs and genitalia.
 Without treatment, the animal will generally recover from the infection in 4 to 6 weeks.

 Acute infections are usually found in camels under the age of three, and result in mild to severe systemic infections.
 In addition to the symptoms that accompany a generalized infection, these animals experience internal lesions along the lining of the mouth, and respiratory and digestive tracts.
 They also experience loss of appetite and diarrhea.
 A large proportion of camels acutely infected with camelpox die, although death is often attributed to a secondary infection.

+Humans

 Camelpox infections in humans result in mild skin lesions on the hands and fingers.
 Reports have been made that the lesions can be found on the mouth and lips if the patient drank milk from an infected camel, but these symptoms have not been confirmed.